Bill Thomas Cheetah: Design and build

 Following delivery of the drivetrain components, Edmunds laid them out on the shop floor and began taking measurements.
 Using chalk, Edmunds sketched the basic outline of the chassis.
 The original blueprints of the Cheetah by Edmunds consisted of a few simple drawings showing the major components in block form, with major dimensions marked.
 Edmunds' design methodology for the majority of cars he built during his career was to sketch what he thought a car ought to look like, then build it.
 Only his last few Indy cars involved professional designers.

 Once the chassis shape was determined, Edmunds sketched the body.
 He showed his drawings to Thomas and after a few minor changes, began construction.
 The Cheetah was designed to be a cruising machine or styling exercise, not a racing car.
 Thomas wanted a prototype to show General Motors the level of work his company could do with the intent to obtain additional contract work.
 After construction began Thomas decided the car would also compete on the racetrack to further promote the concept.
 The chassis had not been designed for this and therefore was not rigid enough for racing.
 This problem emerged once the car began to compete.

 Once Edmunds had the lower half of a rolling chassis built, he constructed a plywood body form or "buck" on which fit on top of the chassis.
 The buck included removable metal frames which showed the outline of the windows.
 Once completed, the body buck and forms were sent to California Metal Shaping for an aluminium body and Aircraft Windshield Co for the windows.
 Once returned to Thomas', it was finished by Don Borth and Edmunds.
-A second car was also constructed with an aluminum body, but the remainder of the cars were fiberglass.
+A second car was also constructed with an aluminum body in December 1963, for testing by the Chevrolet Engineering Center.
+The remainder of the cars were bodied in fiberglass.